1. Pump up your fuel mileage

 You should have plenty left over to use as a DIY air freshener.

 Simply put a few drops on a clothespin, then stick it in your car vents.

-Keep the bottle of essential oil in your car, and whenever the smell fades, add more drops.
+Ash is also a porous wood, which means that your clothespin will absorb the oil, then the heat from your car’s vents will release it.
+Keep the bottle of essential oil in your car, and whenever the smell fades, add a few more drops.

 Sometimes no matter how much air freshener (or essential oil) you use, your car still smells funky.